 Limitations of IPv6 in the Barracuda Web Application Firewall

 The Barracuda Web Application Firewall IPv6 implementation has the following limitations:

 - Currently, IPv6-based addressing is not supported for the following features:

 - Trusted Hosts

-- Connection to Barracuda Networks Technical Support Center via the support tunnel does not accept IPv6 addresses.
-If you want to establish connection to the support tunnel, make sure you have IPv4 address configured in the WAN IP Configuration and LAN IP Configuration sections on the BASIC > IP Configuration page.
+- Connection to the Barracuda Networks Technical Support Center via the support tunnel does not accept IPv6 addresses.
+To establish connection to the support tunnel, make sure you have IPv4 address configured in the WAN IP Configuration and LAN IP Configuration sections on the BASIC > IP Configuration page.

-- IPv6 addresses cannot be configured via Console configuration.
+- IPv6 addresses cannot be configured via the Console configuration.